 Our facilitators can help group members develop communication, trust, self-awareness, cooperation, leadership and problem-solving skills through activities and guided reflection in a safe, supportive environment.
 All sessions are customized to meet the goals of your group or organization.

 Who can participate?

-On-campus and external groups are welcome to take advantage of the challenge program.
+University departments, student groups, clubs, sports teams, community organizations and corporate groups can all benefit from the program.
 On-campus groups are asked to submit reservation requests at least four weeks in advance.
 External groups should begin the reservation process at least six weeks out in order to allow time to complete insurance requirements.

 What to expect

-A day with the challenge program will be uniquely tailored to fit your group's needs.
-It can last between 3 to 8 hours as facilitators guide your group through experiential activities and then assist in reflection on the process to glean important outcomes for individual and group improvement.
-These activities can include games, problem solving exercises and group challenges on low and high elements.
+A day with the challenge program can last between 3 to 8 hours as facilitators guide your group through experiential activities and then assist in reflection on the process.
+These activities can include games, problem-solving exercises and group challenges on low and high elements.
 Expect to be active, involved and challenged!